openstack/neutron-dynamic-routing/doc/source/contributor/dragent-drivers.rst

                 +-------------------------------+

 .. note::
- In the first release, only the integration with os-ken is supported.
-Later release will have support for Quagga, Bird etc. Besides, BGP is the only protocol supported now but support for more dynamic routing protocols might come in the future.
+ Currently only the integration with os-ken is supported BGP is the only protocol supported.

 Configuration